privy-open-source/design-system/src/components/heading/index.md

     }
   }
 </style>

 # Heading

+> Titles of each major section of a page in the interface.

 Headings are used as the titles of each major section of a page in the interface.

 ## Usage